meks77/agile-board/documentation/architecture_decision_records/005_Executable_Specification.md

 # Systemtests

 ## Context

-The goal is to have the specifaction included in version control system and the tests.
+The goal is to have the specification included in

+* the version control system and
+* the tests.

 Candidates:
 * [Spock](http://www.spockframework.org)